fluid-project/floeproject.org/CONTRIBUTING.md

 **Contributions to the project can be made in following ways:**

 1. *Contribution towards building features for the project.*

-  - There are several features that still require attention.
+* There are several features that still require attention.
-    - Improving the User interface of submitted answers.
+  * Improving the User interface of submitted answers.
-    - Search functionality among the site data.
+  * Search functionality among the site data.
-    - Support for Comments.
+  * Support for Comments.

-2. *Submitting new blog posts or news articles*
+1. *Submitting new blog posts or news articles*

- - Answer submission through Github:
+* Post submission through Github:
-   - Go to the `src/news` folder
+  * Go to the `src/news` folder
-   - Create a new Markdown file with title in the following format - `YYYY-MM-DD-titleOfNewsArticle.md`.
+  * Create a new Markdown file with title in the following format - `YYYY-MM-DD-titleOfNewsArticle.md`.
-   - Use the YYYY-MM-DD-newsarticlename.md file as template.
+  * Use the YYYY-MM-DD-newsarticlename.md file as template.
-   - Update the date, title and permalink in the front matter.
+  * Update the date, title and permalink in the front matter.
-   - Your article must have a specific template as mentioned below to get merged. make sure to follow the template while submitting the answer.
+  * Your article must have a specific template as mentioned below to get merged. make sure to follow the template while submitting the answer.
-   - The template is as follows:
+  * The template is as follows:
    `---`
    `layout: layouts/post`
    `title: Title of News Article`
    `date: 'YYYY-MM-DD'`
    `tags: post`
    `permalink: news/YYYY-MM-DD-newsArticleName.html`
    `---`
    `Content Data`

 If you still have any queries/doubts regarding the project, feel free to join our IRC Channel #fluid-work on Freenode.
 Feel free to create a new issue if you find any bugs in the project that requires our attention or you may even send a Pull Request for fixing it.